gethinode/docs/content/en/guides/packages.md

 <div id="map" class="ratio ratio-16x9 w-100"></div>
 ```

 Next, initialize the map placeholder with the OpenStreetMap content.
 The following code uses the city of London as an example.
 The `mapID` refers to the ID of the placeholder.
 The code tests if an element with the `map` ID is present and initializes the placeholder accordingly.
 It adds a marker with a default icon next.
-You can place the code in `assets/js/leaflet.js`, where Hinode will pick it up automatically.
+You can place the code in `assets/js/leafletmap.js`, where Hinode will pick it up automatically.

+{{< alert >}}
+Hinode processes the script files in alphabetical order.
+Our custom script requires the script from the Leaflet library to be initialized first.
+You can set `showJS` in the `debugging` section of the site parameters to review the order of the processed files.
+{{< alert >}}

 ```js
 const mapID = 'map'